 The Hotelstars Union was founded in 2009 under the patronage of HOTREC – Hospitality Europe and incporporated as AISBL in 2021.

-Austria, Azerbaijan, Belgium, Czech Republic, Denmark, Estonia, Georgia, Germany, Greece, Hungary, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Slovenia, Sweden and Switzerland are Members of the star family.
+Austria, Azerbaijan, Belgium, Czech Republic, Denmark, Estonia, Georgia, Germany, Greece, Hungary, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Poland, Slovenia, Sweden and Switzerland are Members of the star family.
 The Hotelstars Union is providing a harmonised hotel classification with common criteria and procedures in the participating countries.

 The German Hotel Classification with its five internationally recognised categories provides reliable support in choosing a hotel.